-- 1 Design parameters based on preparing the subgrade and constructing a residential pad as recommended in EARTHWORK RECOMMENDATIONS SECTION 4.0 of this report. - 2 Includes a factor of safety (FS) of at least two (2) for total load conditions and at least three (3) for dead load plus gravity live load conditions. - 3 If the floor slab of the foundation is to be covered with wood, vinyl tile, carpet, or other moisture sensitive or impervious coverings, a vapor barrier should be placed beneath concrete slab foundations or concrete floor slabs if they are bearing directly on the ground.
-The designer should be familiar with the American Concrete Institute (ACI) 302 for procedures and cautions about the use and placement of a vapor barrier. - 4 The width of foundation beams should not be less than ten (10) inches.
-The minimum bearing depth below the adjacent ground surface (also referred to as "final grade") should not be less than 24 inches for perimeter and interior foundation beams.
+- ym exceeds 4 inches.
+Please refer to Design of Post-Tensioned Slabs-on-Ground Third Edition publication for slab foundation design recommendations.
+A vertical moisture barrier shall be considered for this design group; may also require special design considerations. - Design parameters based on preparing the subgrade and constructing a residential pad as recommended in EARTHWORK RECOMMENDATIONS SECTION 4.0 of this report. - Includes a factor of safety (FS) of at least two (2) for total load conditions and at least three (3) for dead load plus gravity live load conditions. - If the floor slab of the foundation is to be covered with wood, vinyl tile, carpet, or other moisture sensitive or impervious coverings, a vapor barrier should be placed beneath concrete slab foundations or concrete floor slabs if they are bearing directly on the ground.
+The designer should be familiar with the American Concrete Institute (ACI) 302 for procedures and cautions about the use and placement of a vapor barrier. - The width of foundation beams should not be less than 12 inches.
+The minimum bearing depth below the adjacent ground surface (also referred to as "final grade") should not be less than 30 inches for perimeter and interior foundation beams.
 These foundation dimension recommendations are for the proper development of bearing capacity for the foundations and to reduce the potential for water to migrate beneath the foundation.
 These recommendations are not based on structural considerations of the applicable design method.
-Actual foundation depths and widths may need to be greater than the minimum recommended herein for structural considerations, which should be properly evaluated and designed by the Structural or Foundation Engineer. - 5 This is essentially an empirical design method and the recommended design parameters are based on our understanding of the proposed project, our interpretation of the information and data collected as a part of this study, our area experience, and the criteria published in the PTI design manual. - 6 According to the PTI 3rd Edition, a vertical barrier must extend at least 24 inches below the adjacent ground surface to be considered as having any significant effect.
-Foundation beams bearing less than 30 inches below the adjacent ground surface ("final grade") are not considered a vertical moisture barrier.

-According to the PTI 3rd Edition, once the foundation plan has been determined, the Shape Factor (SF) shall be calculated.
+Actual foundation depths and widths may need to be greater than the minimum recommended herein for structural considerations, which should be properly evaluated and designed by the Structural or Foundation Engineer. - This is essentially an empirical design method and the recommended design parameters are based on our understanding of the proposed project, our interpretation of the information and data collected as a part of this study, our area experience, and the criteria published in the PTI design manual. - According to the PTI 3rd Edition, a vertical barrier must extend at least 24 inches below the adjacent ground surface to be considered as having any significant effect.
+Foundation beams bearing less than 30 inches below the adjacent ground surface ("final grade") are not considered a vertical moisture barrier. - According to the PTI 3rd Edition, once the foundation plan has been determined, the Shape Factor (SF) shall be calculated.
 If the SF exceeds 24, the designer should contact us to discuss additional geotechnical engineering recommendations to reduce the y_m and e_m values to recommended values.